IEEE Size

 US Men's vs. Women's: There is typically a 1.5 to 2 size difference. (e.g., A men's US 10 is a women's US 11.5).

-3. Standard paper size chart.
+3. Standard paper size.

 The most recognized global standard is the ISO 216 "A Series", used everywhere except North America.